Ayra Starr Wins 2025 BET Best International Act

 Yinka Olatunbosun

-Ayra Starr has made history yet again by winning the Best International Act award at the 2025 BET Awards.
+Nigerian music artist, Ayra Starr, has made history yet again by winning the Best International Act award at the 2025 BET Awards.

-At a ceremony held on June 9, 2025 at the Peacock Theater in Los Angeles, Ayra was ushered into the list of African artists who have made the continent proud at the BET.
+At a ceremony held on June 9, 2025, at the Peacock Theater in Los Angeles, The United States, Ayra was ushered into the list of African artists who have made the continent proud at the BET.
 This is her first-ever BET Award win, solidifying her position as a global music sensation.

-Ayra Starr’s latest album ‘The Year I Turned 21’ cemented her global impact.
+Her latest album ‘The Year I Turned 21’ cemented her global impact.
 She’s not just experimenting—she’s evolving.
-Songs like ‘Commas’ and ‘Rhythm & Blues’ perfectly blend Afrobeats cadences with R&B structure.
-Her storytelling is tighter.
-Her hooks hit harder.
-And her confidence is undeniable.
+Songs like ‘Commas’ and ‘Rhythm and Blues’ perfectly blend Afrobeats cadences with R&B structure.
+Her storytelling is tighter, and hooks hit harder, even as her confidence is undeniable.

 Tems won the award in 2022, becoming the first female Nigerian artist to achieve this feat.
 Her victory marked a milestone for women in Nigerian music and paved the way for future generations.